mh11wi/SumDisks/README.md

 ## How To Play?
-Rotate the disks so every column of numbers add up to 100.
+Rotate the disks so every column of numbers add up to the specified sum.

 You can rotate a disk by clicking on it, and then clicking either the clockwise or counterclockwise arrow.